spencercrissman/Courier/Readme.md

 Yes, we accept pull requests, the source represented here, is the current source tip in the courier development repository.
 Its handled seperately to devide core and provider libraries.

+##Current Code samples and projects

+###Damp Resolver
+Sample Propertyresolver for Digibiz advanced mediapicker

+###Courier Teamdev
+Code for deplying multiple revisions, and sample setup for nant and teamcity

+###Umbraco.Courier.SampleResolver
+Item data resolver

+###Umbraco.Courier.SubversionRepository
+Sample subversion repository to submit revisions directly to SVN from courier

+###Umbraco.Courier.DataResolvers
+The built-in dataresolvers, included in the core of Courier 2

+###Umbraco.Courier.ExtractionConsole
+Sample Console application for doing packaging and extraction from the commandline

+###Umbraco.Courier.Ucomponents
+Library for resolving uComponents datatypes